We’ve heard about natural methods of birth control, but how do they actually work and are they effective at preventing pregnancy?

 FABMs help women to prevent pregnancy naturally by understanding when they are fertile and infertile throughout each menstrual cycle.

 While a lot of women like the idea of using a FABM, switching to a natural method can feel risky and difficult to navigate.
-It is certainly more work than taking a pill each morning, but with proper instruction and application, FABMs have been proven to be an effective, empowering tool for women wishing to postpone pregnancy.
+It's certainly more work than taking a pill each morning, but with proper instruction and application, FABMs have been proven to be an effective, empowering tool for women wishing to postpone pregnancy.

 How Do Fertility Awareness-Based Methods Work?